Master's Programme in Medical Research

 The program consists of

-The programme leads to a Degree of Master in Medical Science (120 credits) with Medical Science as the main field of study
+The programme gives a Degree of Master of Medical Science (120 credits) with main field of study Medical Science